 Useful External Resources

 - Useful Resources for Transition (PCH)

 - Saying Goodbye to Paediatric CF Care and Hello to Adult CF Care (CFF Blog)

 Young people with CF are at greater risk of experiencing mental health issues, including anxiety and depression, due to the ups and downs of living with a chronic illness.
 Triggers can include new issues (diabetes, continence issues etc), changes in your health, difficulty maintaining normal activities such as work or relationships, poor body image or lung transplantation.
 Anxiety and depression can affect how you manage and cope with CF, so it is important to look after your mental health and seek help when you need it.

 It’s common for young people with CF to experience body image issues because of the impact CF can have on your body.
-Body weight, bloating, coughing, incontinence, coughing, ports, PICCs, PEGs and scarring, are common issues for people with CF.
+Body weight, bloating, coughing, incontinence, ports, PICCs, PEGs and scarring, are common issues for people with CF.

 Many young people with CF have lots of questions about sexual health, including puberty, fertility and sex.
 There are some great resources that may answer any questions you have.

 These factsheets are all about fertility, reproduction and CF: